top of page

 4th - 6th century AD

 In Huqoq in Israel’s lower eastern Galilee the remains of a Late Roman or Byzantine synagogue can be found.
 The Synagogue contains extraordinary mosaics like images of Jonah, biblical judge Samson and other biblical themes.
 Although archaeologists have found mosaics in three other synagogues in this area of the Galilee, the example from Huqoq is unprecedented.
 It’s the earliest securely identified image of Samson in a synagogue in Israel.
 Samson was popular among Jews and Christians and often mentioned in both Rabbinic literature and in the texts of the early Church Fathers.
-Fascination is also the mosaic that possibly depicts Alexander the Great meeting the high priest of Jerusalem.
+Fascinating is the mosaic that possibly depicts Alexander the Great meeting the high priest of Jerusalem!

 640px-פסיפס_מהתקופה Huqoq mosaic.jpg